JamieVaughn/mtg/README.md

 ### Experiments with various modern, lightweight templating libraries to render Magic the Gathering cards

 This project was something I've been wanting to do as a way to take inventory on the best lightweight web templating tools out there right now.
 So I'm ignoring the larger frameworks like React, Vue, Angular and others which require a build step.
-For this I'm considering small, client-side packages that are only concerned with templating and hydrating the DOM with data.
+For this I'm considering small, client-side packages that are only concerned with templating and hydrating the DOM with data and has at least a minimal event handling API.

 As late as 2019 I used Handlebars when I was creating a customer support application embedded in Zendesk that with a search input would simply GET customer data from a database for the agents' reference while fielding support calls.
 There were a few buttons that could POST updates to the customer profile as well.
 It worked fine, but I regretted the Handlebars choice somewhat as I later learned about the full spectrum of possible templating tools that were out there that would have been a better fit for that task... and in a smaller bundle size to boot.